joehahn/cat-chase-grasshopper/README.md

 200 games are played while training the neural network, which takes about 8 minutes on my Mac laptop's CPU.
 Note that porting this demo to a GPU won't save you any time, the data volumes are too small to benefit from GPU acceleration.
-Cat-chase-grasshopper is then played using the 'smart' strategy with the trained neural net steering the cat:
+Cat-chase-grasshopper is then played using the 'smart' strategy with the trained neural net steering the cat:<br />
 ![](figs/xy_smart.png)<br />
 Close inspection shows that the AI-driven cat does indeed run fast between hops, with 180s used to back the cat over the bug again.
 The cat's distribution of actions is: